st-ixlab/st-ixlab.github.io/_posts/2023-07-03-one-paper-accepted-to-mobilehci-2023.md

 categories: news
 ---

-SeoulTech IXLAB: AI-Infused Interactive Computing & Applications Our paper was accepted to the LBW track of 2023 ACM International Conference on Mobile Human Computer Interaction (MobileHCI)!
+Our paper was accepted to the LBW track of 2023 ACM International Conference on Mobile Human Computer Interaction (MobileHCI)!
 Authors: Daun Kim, Ji Yeon Oh, Jae-Yeop Jeong, and Jin-Woo Jeong